swapnilsparsh/DevEmpire/CONTRIBUTING.md

 ### Step 4 : Commit

-- To commit give a descriptive message for the convenience of reviewer by:
+- To commit give a descriptive message for the convenience of the reviewer by:

 ```bash
 # This message get associated with all files you have changed